brickadia-community/omegga/docs/guides/pterodactyl.md

 <https://brickadia.com/account/tokens> and paste it into **Brickadia hosting
 token** on the Startup tab.

-Once authentication succeeds the token is stored in the volume (`.config/omegga/global_auth_token`), so it survives restarts and reinstalls of the container.
-The egg adds that path to the file denylist to keep it out of the file manager.
+Omegga reads the token from the environment on every start and passes it to the server, so it stays in the panel and is never written into the volume.

 ## Variables